learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 [Requests][] is a module in Python that allows us to programmatically make HTTP requests.
-It gives us a bunch of useful methods to make different types of requests, but for this guide, we're interested in only one: `get`.
+It gives us a bunch of useful methods to make different types of requests, but for this guide, we're only interested in one right now: `get`.
 This method takes one argument, a URL, and will return to us the HTML content of that URL.

 [requests]: https://requests.readthedocs.io/en/latest/